Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 Once during your turn, You can command it to move up to 30 feet (No action required).
 An aura radiates from the avatar in a 20-foot emanation for the duration and has the following features:

 **Overgrowth**{.inl} The ground within the aura is Difficult Terrain for your enemies.
-When an enemy creature moves into or within the area, it takes 2d6 :dmg-prcg: Piercing damage for every 5 feet it travels.
+When an enemy creature moves into or within the area, it takes **2d6 :dmg-prcg: Piercing**{.dmg-bps} damage for every 5 feet it travels.

 **Guardian Aura**{.inl} While in the aura, you and your allies have **:d20-adv: Advantage**{.d20} on all saving throws against spells.
 Additionally, At the start of each of your or your allies turn, regain 2d6 Hit Points.